rafaelpadovani/entidadesnomeadas/README.md

-# entidadesnomeadas
+# namedentities
-Classificador de Entidades Nomeadas Baseado em Regras
+Rule-Based Named Entities Classifier

-Para o exemplo foi utilizada uma ata das reuniões do Comitê de Política Monetária (COPOM) do Banco Central do Brasil
+Example using notes from Comitê de Política Monetária (COPOM) of Banco Central do Brasil.

-Classificação para PESSOA, LUGAR e ORGANIZAÇÃO.

-Para rodar o programa basta:

-1 - Ir até pasta utilizando linha de comando do terminal.
+This system classifies PERSON(Pessoa), PLACE(Lugar) e ORGANIZAÇÃO(Organization).

+Running a simple test:

-2 - Passar o comando: python3 AnotadorEnt.py filename.txt
+Run: python3 AnotadorEnt.py filename.txt

-O arquivo anotado vai para dentro da pasta 'anotados'

-No arquivo AnotadorEnt.py basta passar caminho desta pasta 'anotados' na variável 'text2'.

-obs: todos os arquivos devem estar na mesma pasta
+See 'anotados' folder.

+In the AnotadorEnt.py file give the path 'anotados' folder into the 'text2' variable.